freedomofpress/securedrop-docs/docs/servers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should verify the Ubuntu image you downloaded hasn't been modified by
 a malicious attacker or otherwise corrupted.
-We can do so by checking its
+To do so, check its integrity with
-integrity with cryptographic signatures and hashes.
+cryptographic signatures and hashes.

-First, we will download both *Ubuntu Image Signing Keys* and verify their
+First, download both *Ubuntu Image Signing Keys* and verify their
 fingerprints. ::

     gpg --recv-key --keyserver hkps://keyserver.ubuntu.com \